• Skip to primary navigation

 How to Fix Overdried Fruit Leather or Jerky

-• To get more pliability for serving, allow your fruit to sit out at room temperature for an hour or two and absorb the ambient moisture in you.
+• To make your fruit more pliable for serving, allow it to sit out at room temperature for an hour or two and absorb the ambient moisture.

 • If you have found that you have dried longer than you like, place your jerky or fruit leather into a plastic bag with a barely damp paper towel to allow it to reabsorb moisture

-• Make a powder - if your fruit leather or jerky or berries just can't be rescued, make a powder from it.
-The fruit leather or other fruit powders can be used in so many ways from flavoring oatmeal and yogurt to breads and drinks.
-The jerky powder can be used to flavor dog treats (depending on what's in the marinade you used), to flavoring rice dishes and stews, etc.
+• Make a powder—if your fruit leather, jerky, or berries just can’t be rescued, make a powder from it.
+The fruit leather or other fruit powders can be used in so many ways, from flavoring oatmeal and yogurt to breads and drinks.
+The jerky powder can be used to flavor dog treats (depending on what’s in the marinade you used) to flavoring rice dishes and stews, etc.

 Frequently Ask Questions